pyplan/policies/_sources/pyplan_cloud/index.rst.txt

 .. figure:: images/pyplan-aws.png

-The access to infrastructure management is performed exclusively by qualified staff, implementing all the security measures offered by the supplier (i.e., Multi-factor Authentication (MFP), Internet Protocol (IP) filtering, etc.).
+The access to infrastructure management is performed exclusively by qualified staff, implementing all the security measures offered by the supplier
+(i.e., VPN, Multi-factor Authentication (MFA), IP filtering, etc.).

 Pyplan and Kubernetes